 We admit patients over the age of 18, (subject to individual assessment we may be able to admit patients who are 17) that require long term specialist care as a result of a neurological condition.
-We specialist in those who are in altered states of consciousness and have a multi-disciplinary team who are able to assess and treat a wide range of clinical management issues that this patient group presents, including disability management, spasticity and postural management, communication and swallowing difficulties and pressure sore healing and prevention.
+We provide specialised care to those who may be in altered states of consciousness – we employ a highly trained multi-disciplinary team who are able to assess and treat a wide range of clinical management issues that this patient group presents.
+This includes disability management, spasticity and postural management, communication and swallowing difficulties and pressure sore healing and prevention.

-All our patients are individually assessed prior to admission and have an individualised care plan and programme devised to meet their needs and would generally have either a traumatic or acquired brain injury, stroke, spinal cord injury or other neurological condition.
+Each patient is individually assessed prior to admission and a personal care plan programme devised to meet their needs.
+Generally these patients have suffered either a traumatic or acquired brain injury, stroke, spinal cord injury or other neurological condition.

 We offer a very human approach to recovery.
 Care and medical attention are just the beginning of the journey.

 Often referred to as a minimally aware state, these patients present unique challenges in their day to day care needs.
 We specialise in the care of this patient group ensuring patient centred care is delivered with dignity to manage their on-going condition and to prevent longer term complications through effective disability management.

 Patients with tracheostomies require specialist nursing care to reduce the complications associated with long term tracheostomy use.
 Our Nurses, care practitioners and senior care assistants receive intensive competency based training to ensure their day to day care is safe, effective and responsive to the patients needs, reducing the likelihood of respiratory tract infection and other complications.